emiliano8511/tarea1web/README.md

  ----------
  JSON API

- On your MODEL just use the onfire_  prefix on a  method, this will enable the method in the controller using Reflexion and Closure.
+ On your MODEL just use the api_  prefix on a  method, this will enable the method in the controller using Reflexion and Closure.
 The output will be a JSON encoded return value of the model method.

     MODEL

-      function onfire_simplearray()
+      function api_simplearray()
         {
             return Array(1,2,4,5,6,7);
         }